Minhaz00/Terraform-Labs/Terraform Labs/Deploying a Simple AWS Lambda Function Using Terraform/README.md

 Package the Lambda function into a ZIP file for deployment:

-if `zip` is not installed in your machine ,Installed it by,
+If `zip` is not installed on your machine, install it by running:

 ```bash
 sudo apt install zip
 ```

-Then apply this ,
+Then, package the function:

 ```bash
 zip function.zip index.js
 ```

 This command creates a `function.zip` file containing your Lambda function code.

 ## Step 2: Setting Up Terraform